tineggarcia/messy-memory/README.md

 ## Wireframes

-I have used [Balsamiq](https://balsamiq.com) wireframes for Baking Frenzy Cakes wireframes.
+I have used [Balsamiq](https://balsamiq.com) wireframes for the Messy Memory wireframes.
+I have created wireframes both for desktop and mobile display.
+For a tablet, it would be more likely same as desktop only reduced in size.

 The frame provided was designed under a deskptop on full display.
 Changes of appearance for tablet and mobile is very minimal.
 Basically all the images will either just shift down one under the other or just sit side by side.
 Normally were displayed 1 per page so user